-Red tide spreads to Florida's east coast, shuttering some Miami-Dade beaches
+Red tide just spread to Florida's Atlantic coast, choking some the most popular beaches

-The red tide bloom that's been in the waters off Florida's Gulf coast for months is now choking the Atlantic Ocean waters from Miami Beach to Palm Beach, Florida.
+The red tide bloom that's been in the waters off Florida's Gulf Coast for months is now choking the state's Atlantic waters from Miami Beach to Palm Beach.

-Three generations of the Claus family have been fishing the Atlantic waters in southeastern Florida.
-Trey Claus, 30, has never seen anything like this; he said neither has anyone else he knows.
+Trey Claus, whose family has been fishing off southeastern Florida for three generations, has never seen anything like it -- and neither has anyone he knows.

 Beaches